Culture-Counter-Commons/Culture-Counter-Commons/README.md

 # Using Git

-Create a branch
+#### Create a branch

 `$ git checkout -b feature-id master                 // creates a local branch for the new feature`

 `$ git push origin feature-id                        // makes the new feature remotely available`

-Periodically, changes made to master (if any) should be merged back into your feature branch.
+#### Periodically, changes made to master (if any) should be merged back into your feature branch.

 `$ git merge master                                  // merges changes from master into feature branch`

-When development on the feature is complete, the lead (or engineer in charge) should merge changes into master and then make sure the remote branch is deleted.
+#### When development on the feature is complete, the lead (or engineer in charge) should merge changes into master and then make sure the remote branch is deleted.

-`$ git checkout master                               // change to the master branch`
+// change to the master branch

+`$ git checkout master`

 `$ git merge --no-ff feature-id                      // makes sure to create a commit object during merge`